The Dukes of Hazzard II: Daisy Dukes It Out: Gameplay

 Like the first game, its story is told through a series of animated cutscenes: disguised as a geologist named Melanie Shaw, Daisy Duke's childhood friend Missy Law comes to Hazzard County with plans to rob Hazzard Bank and frame Daisy for the crime.
-Gameplay is similar to its predecessor and primarily consists of the player completing tasks and beating time challenges, collecting icons, delivering passengers to specific destinations, and running errands for characters, while avoiding Sheriff Rosco P. Coltrane and Deputy Enos Strate.
+Gameplay is similar to its predecessor and primarily consists of the player completing tasks and beating time challenges, collecting icons, delivering passengers to specific destinations, and running errands for characters, while avoiding Sheriff Rosco P. Coltrane, Deputy Cletus Hogg and Deputy Enos Strate.
 The player plays as Bo Duke, Luke Duke, and Jesse Duke.
 Unlike its predecessor, the game also allows the player to play as Daisy, and introduces an open world environment.
 A free-roaming joyride mode removes all enemies and allows the player to explore all of Hazzard County, including locations from the television series such as the Boar's Nest.

-The game features 18 levels, most of which are played while driving the General Lee; six levels are played as Daisy, who drives a Jeep.
+The game features 18 levels, most of which are played while driving the General Lee; six levels are played as Daisy, who drives a Jeep and the Road Runner.
 Country rock music plays during each level.
 The game features a total of eight soundtracks, which can be changed by the player.
 Items such as wrenches can be collected to repair the player's vehicle when it takes too much damage, while nitro gas can be used to give the player a temporary increase of speed.
 A multiplayer option is also available, in which players can compete against each other in a variety of game modes.
 Other vehicles, including Jesse's truck, can be selected during multiplayer mode.

 Development

 The Dukes of Hazzard II: Daisy Dukes It Out was developed by Sinister Games, using an updated version of its predecessor's game engine.
-Many actors from the television series provided their voices to their respective characters in the game: John Schneider (Bo Duke), Tom Wopat (Luke Duke), Catherine Bach (Daisy Duke), James Best (Rosco), Sonny Shroyer (Enos), Ben Jones (Cooter Davenport), and Waylon Jennings (The Balladeer).
+Many actors from the television series provided their voices to their respective characters in the game: John Schneider (Bo Duke), Tom Wopat (Luke Duke), Catherine Bach (Daisy Duke), James Best (Rosco), Sonny Shroyer (Enos), Rick Hurst (Cletus) and Ben Jones (Cooter Davenport), and Waylon Jennings (The Balladeer).